Click here to be notified when the site is updated.

 When We Were Young / There Was A War continues the story of those same people today, who are now adults, many with children of their own.
 I’ve kept in touch with most of them over the years and filmed them again in 2012.
 It’s been a joy and privilege to see their accomplishments, coming from such harsh circumstances, while recognizing the profound poverty and struggles that many of them continue to face.

-We’ re adding characters to the site on a rolling basis.
-We post more content as we create it: text, photos, audio-visual material, videos and maybe some games.
 The website is intended to be a starting point for those wishing to learn about the civil wars and their aftermath in Guatemala and El Salvador, with the topics selected because they deepen the stories of our characters.
 I’ve worked hard to make the website historically accurate even as it naturally reflects both what I’ve seen firsthand and what I’ve learned from so many people as a lifelong student of the recent history and social movements in Central America.

 – Patricia Goudvis